openstack/bifrost/playbooks/roles/ironic-delete-dynamic/README.md

 ironic-delete-dynamic
 =====================

-Removes nodes from Ironic utilizing the os_ironic Ansible module that is installed by Bifrost.
+Removes nodes from ironic utilizing the os_ironic Ansible module that is installed by bifrost.

 Requirements
 ------------